 There’s also Gilead to contend with, though things will likely change given that Fred was already on the outs and spilling the beans.
 In any case, June’s journey will be front and center, as Miller told EW in the same interview: “The story moving forward is about the long fight, and how do you keep up energy, enthusiasm, sanity, all of those things, while you’re trying to fight for something that you may never see the end of, or you may never see the good from it?
 It may all be just for your children or your children’s children.
 How do you keep those fights worthy?
 So I think that for June, it’s the integration of June the warrior and Offred the warrior, into June the mother and Offred the mother.”

 For Season 5, you should also be on the lookout for Genevieve Angelson, who will play Mrs. Wheeler, a tyrant who is not only the push behind the rise of the Gilead in Toronto but someone who is obsessed with Serena.
 The New Amsterdam and This Is Us actress expressed her excitement on Twitter this week: She wrote, "Blessed be the project reveal," accompanied by a picture of herself in costume.

 Another potentially interesting development?
 In an interview with The Hollywood Reporter, Dowd (aka Aunt Lydia) hinted that there are big changes on the horizon for the militant matriarch figure.
 “There are a lot of ways that Lydia is shifting, and they’re powerful,” she said.

-Whenever The Handmaid’s Tale returns for Season 5, it is sure to be as wild a ride as always.
+Come Sept.
+14, it’s sure to be as wild a ride — as always.

 This article was originally published on